AnthonyNicklin/meat-free/README.md

     * ````heroku login````
 8. Check the app is present.
     * ````heroku apps````
-9. A runtime.txt and Proflice have already been created for this project but make sure they are present.
+9. A runtime.txt and Procfile have already been created for this project but make sure they are present.
 If for some reason they are not then follow the steps below to create them.
     * Runtime.txt
         * Create a new text file in the root directory of the project and add ‘python-3.6.6’ to the file.
     * Procfile
-        * In a terminal make sure you are in the root directory of the project then run ````touch Profile````.
+        * In a terminal make sure you are in the root directory of the project then run ````touch Procfile````.
         * Add the following text to the Procfile ‘web: flask translate compile; gunicorn meat_free:app’.
 10. Add a new git remote for Heroku.
     * ````git remote add heroku git@heroku.comYOUR_APP_NAME.git````